(by the anonymous professor)

 syntax of Swift, who by now is considered one of the great stylists of the English language.

 Gulliver - nowadays known as Swift - handles irony via syntax (said my colleague) with small inflections of the voice that carry the sense that you say X but what you do not understand is that your meaning is Y. But in his wife's writing, (noted my colleague) this irony is mostly lacking and this is once again something that puts the lady in a weak position vis-a-vis the voice of the husband.
 And indeed - I agree with my colleague - historically, Mary Burton-Gulliver was not the only woman to lag behind her husband.
+(This might explain the saying: 'Behind every successful man there's a woman ogeling for glory'.)

 Now that I discovered Mary’s diary, I can confirm that Lemuel omitted many, many details of his adventures and quite often he twisted the truth.